About the Course

 - Webinars – both live and recorded sessions – so that you are able to participate in a live class from the comforts of your own home!

-- Access to our eLearning platform - which includes learning materials and workbooks
+- Access to our eLearning platform

 - A Dolph Business School certificate